The six-project day that produces nothing

 What you will learn

-- Why context switching costs creatives more than other professionals
+- Context switching costs creatives more than other professionals because creative work depends on flow states that standard task switching destroys.

 Key takeaways